En-Query/EncryptedQuery/README.md

 Full service Integration and Support are available from EnQuery (https://enquery.net/)

 ### New Features!
+2.1.1
+ - Added start/end times for result files in the UI.
+Better handling of multiple result files from streaming queries.
+ - Reduced logging on Querier side.
+ - Better status reporting back to the querier when a query job fails on the responder.
+ - Updated UI for scheduling Streaming jobs.

 2.1
  - Drop in Encryption.
 Encryption/Decryption has been modularized to allow other drop in encryption schemes
  - Streaming query execution.
 Queries can now be executed against a Kafka stream.
 Streams can be processed in a Tumbling windows fashion.